-4. Gearing matters.
-DO choose a bike with gears.
-Do put the bike in a medium-hard gear, probably not the hardest gear on the bike.
+When using the Off the Wall stand with your own bike, choose a bike with gears.
+Select a medium-hard gear, probably not the hardest gear on the bike.
 If your bike has 3 speeds in the front, you probably want to be in the middle group, and then choose the hardest or 2nd hardest gear in the back.
 Once you determine what the best gear is for pedaling, DO NOT let your pedalers change the gear.
 You may want to tape the shifter or use the limit screws of the derailleur to lock the gear.
 You will know you need to be in a harder gear if your device turns off even when you are consistently pedaling.
 You will know you need to be in an easier gear if it feels too hard!
 You will know you are in the right gear IF, when you plug in a 60 Watt device, such as a laptop computer, pedaling feels like biking around town.
-You can use a watt meter of voltage tester (see below) to help with this test.
+You can use a watt meter, voltage tester or purchase our Comparator display to help with this test.
 Keep in mind a laptop that is fully charged already will consume no power.
 Best to allow your laptop to drop to 50% charge or lower before trying the test.

 Given all these warnings, you may be wondering what ideal usage is.
 Here are some examples:

 - Charging a laptop.
 All recently made laptops have Switching Power Supplies.
 This is a 50-60W effort, perfect for learning about how much effort it takes to power up this common item.
 Great for getting a workout and using your energy.

 - Powering a USB hub that charges 10 cell phones (or iPads, etc).
 We have a USB brick available for $100.